TRT Global - Turkish intelligence MIT neutralises high-ranked PKK terrorist in northern Iraq

-Türkiye's National Intelligence Organisation (MIT) has neutralised the PKK/YPG terrorist organisation’s so-called social area responsible for the Iraq/Hakurk region.
+Türkiye's National Intelligence Organisation (MIT) has neutralised the PKK/KCK terrorist organisation’s so-called social area responsible for the Iraq/Hakurk region.

-Terrorist Ayse Arslan, with the codename Tekosin Cizre, has been neutralised with an operation carried out in Hakurk, northern Iraq.
+Terrorist Rozerin Semzinan, with the codename Sariye Atilla, has been neutralised with an operation carried out in rural Hakurk.

-According to information received from security sources, MIT followed Ayse Arslan, who joined the terror group in 2004 and had been active in the PKK's Syrian branch PYD/YPG since 2014.
+Semzinan, who joined the terrorist organisation in 2007 and reportedly gave lectures at the so-called training academies in Haftanin region for the PKK, was most recently involved in the organisation's social area activities in Hakurk, MIT stated.

-The Turkish Intelligence meticulously analysed all information transmitted from field agents and first identified the location of the terrorist, who was closely monitored upon being neutralised in a pinpoint operation.
+The Turkish Intelligence meticulously analysed all information transmitted from field agents and first identified the location of the terrorist, who was closely monitored upon being neutralised at the most opportune moment.

 MIT, which continues to strike against separatist terrorist organisations in every field, also delivered the message with its latest operation that it will continue with pinpoint operations as part of its policy to eliminate terrorism at its source in the upcoming period.